Why to choose the Faculty of Medicine, University of Ostrava

 +

 Our Faculty administers one scholarship option - excellent study results during studies.
-This scholarship is awarded in the amount EUR 1000 per year to the best students according to the programme ranking based on their study results in the previous academic year.
+This scholarship is awarded in the amount EUR 6000 per year to the best students according to their study results in the previous academic year.
 Students enrolled in the first year are not eligible for this scholarship.
 The ranking methodology is determined by the Dean of Faculty and may include a minimum threshold for the award of the scholarship.

 Medic Mentors Program (MMP)